xyzzzh/GroundingJev/demo/README.md

 license: apache-2.0
 models:
   - xyzzzh/GroundingJev
-short_description: Locate an object using an image and a referring expression.
+short_description: Non-autoregressive visual grounding with Qwen3.5-0.8B.
 ---

 # GroundingJev demo

-Upload an image and describe one object in English.
-GroundingJev returns the image with a predicted bounding box.
+Non-autoregressive visual grounding with Qwen3.5-0.8B and a continuous coordinate-regression head.
+The demo accepts an image and an English referring expression, and visualizes the predicted box.

 Model: [xyzzzh/GroundingJev](https://huggingface.co/xyzzzh/GroundingJev).